Home » Posts » Homemade Pancakes with Freshly Milled Flour

 What to Serve with Pancakes

-As I mentioned, whole grain pancakes can be served so many different ways!
+As I mentioned, freshly milled flour pancakes can be served in so many different ways!
 Top them with peanut butter and honey, fresh fruit, chocolate chips, butter and maple syrup, or any other toppings you can imagine.

 We never get sick of pancakes because there are so many different toppings to try.
 For special occasions, I even like to make a “pancake bar” with a variety of different toppings.
 Each person gets to make their own custom pancake plate.